Dark Stain On Marble Countertop

 Neither bleach nor hydrogen peroxide nor any other cleaning product will get the stain out just by scrubbing.

-You may see some improvement with standard cleaning, however, it almost certainly won't completely remove the stain... and it may leave an undesirable etch mark.
-I recommend
+You may see some improvement with standard cleaning if done very shortly after the stain has occurred, however, it almost certainly won't completely remove the stain... and/or it may leave an undesirable etch mark.

 Sealing marble will help prevent stains.
 And particularly for white marble like Carrara marble kitchen countertops and shower tile, sealing will guard against rust stains that develop from continuous exposure to water.

 An orange, yellow, or brown stain in white marble near a source of water like your kitchen sink is probably a rust stain.

 Repair any gaps in caulking around the sink, look for any plumbing leaks or anything else that could lead to water getting trapped underneath the marble countertop.

 Then use a rust stain removal poultice to get the stain out.

 Once the stain is remove, apply a stone sealer to prevent future stains.